Do you love reading?

 It’s true.
 Just like these sites that pay you to review movies, there are also many companies and websites that will pay you to write book reviews.

-iPsos iSay:: If you have to only sign up for one paid survey site, go with Ipsos (high paying survyes)!
-Join iPsos Now!
+iPsos iSay: If you’re only signing up for one survey site, make it Ipsos – high-paying surveys await!
+Join iPsos today!

-Swagbucks: Get paid to watch videos, shop online, take surveys and more.
-Join now & get $5 instantly!
+Swagbucks: Watch videos, shop online, take surveys, and more.
+Join now and get $10 instantly to start!

-So, whether it’s Gothic romance, crime or non-fiction, you could actually, in essence, get paid to review the books you read.
+So, whether it’s a Gothic romance, crime or non-fiction, you could actually, in essence, get paid to review the books you read.

 To make things easy, we’ve rounded up a list of companies that will pay you to write book reviews.

-1. The US Review of Books
+1. Review for The US Review of Books

 Succinct reviews of between 250 to 300 words are requested.
 The review must provide a summary of the book, as well as any insights or opinions you drew from it.